- Future Students

 Consider an independent study elective (MBAB 5P91, 5P92, 5P93) under the supervision of a faculty member.
 The student is responsible for finding an appropriate and willing supervisor.
 The project itself can take many forms as long as it contains about 120 hours of work.
 All project proposals must be approved by the faculty supervisor and the Associate Dean of Graduate Programs.
 Contact Brendan Barrett, Academic Advisor for more information.

 In rare cases, it is also possible for graduate students to take a fourth year undergraduate courses as an elective.
 Check the undergraduate timetable for possibilities and contact Brendan with your preference.
 He will assess the feasibility of your request at that time.

 Part Time Students:

 Required courses are cycled into the evenings approximately every two years.
-If you would like assistance in preparing a program plan that helps you meet your goals, please contact Bryan for an appointment.
+If you would like assistance in preparing a program plan that helps you meet your goals, please contact Brendan for an appointment.